carpentries/instructor-training/07-motivation.md

 Impostor syndrome seems to be particularly common among [high achievers who undertake publicly visible work](https://www.usenix.org/blog/impostor-syndrome-proof-yourself-and-your-community).

-Academic work is frequently undertaken alone or in small groups but the results are shared and criticised publicly.
+Academic work is frequently undertaken alone or in small groups but the results are shared and criticized publicly.
 In addition,
 we rarely see the struggles of others, only their finished work,